swiftlang/swift-evolution/proposals/NNNN-borrowing-sequence.md

 Another approach for providing iteration and sequential algorithms to noncopyable types added defaulted requirements to the existing `Sequence` protocol.

+### Different lifetime relationships

+For some types that implement `BorrowingSequence`, it would be possible to have the spans returned from their iterator's `nextSpan` method to tie their lifetime to the overlying sequence type instead of the iterator.
+For example, the spans provided by a deque implementation would be over memory managed by the deque, not its iterator.

+However, for sequence types that generate their elements as needed, the iterator must store the element as it's being borrowed, which requires the lifetime dependency on the iterator.
+This is the design chosen in order to allow maximum flexibility for conforming sequence types.

+### Using an opaque iterator type

+As a way to mitigate the challenge of customizing the borrowing iterator in ABI-stable frameworks, `BorrowingSequence` could declare `makeBorrowingIterator()` as returning an opaque iterator type instead of giving the protocol an associated type.
+However, using an opaque type in this position creates barriers to optimization that render this approach unworkable.

+### Using `Span` as an iterator

+An earlier version of this proposal used `Span` as a self-consuming iterator type.
+This added API that seemed out of place on `Span` (e.g. `nextSpan()`) and limited the flexibility of types to provide bidirectional or random-access iteration in the future.

+### Using borrowing iteration for all `for`-`in` loops

+In the case of collections with contiguous storage, notably `Array`, the new iteration model results in much less overhead the optimizer to eliminate.
+Iterating over a `Span` is a lot closer to the "ideal" model of advancing a pointer over a buffer and accessing elements directly.
+It is therefore expected that this design will result in better performance in some cases where today the optimizer is unable to eliminate the collection type's overhead.

+However, there are performance and semantic caveats to switching all iteration to the new model.

+For an example of potential performance issues, imagine using `UnfoldSequence` to generate strings that are being streamed into an `Array<String>`:
+- with `Sequence`, the strings are produced by the `UnfoldSequence`, returned by `next()`, and consumed into the `Array` with no logical copies
+- with `BorrowingSequence`, the strings are produced, stored in the `currentValue` variable, **copied** out of the `Span` of that variable into the `Array`, and then the value in `currentValue` is destroyed.

+From the perspective of semantics, changing to a borrowing access of the collection type while iterating would change the meaning of some existing code, in particular in cases where an array is modified during iteration.
+(While this is usually ill-advised, this code is perfectly valid.)
+Such cases could fail to compile if converted to borrowing iteration, or, in some cases, continue to compile but result in a runtime exclusivity violation.

+For these reasons, this proposal chooses to only use borrowing iteration in cases where `Sequence`-based iteration is not available: in `BorrowingSequence`-constrained generic contexts and for types that conform only to `BorrowingSequence`, but not `Sequence`.
+Any switch from this default is left to future proposals.

+### Nonescapable elements

+While there are use cases for modeling sequences of nonescapable elements (such as a `Span<Span<Int>>`, crafting such types isn't possible under the currently proposed model for annotating lifetimes.
+The authors are confident that the current design could be modified to support nonescapable elements in the event that Swift were to gain the capability to model them.

 ## Acknowledgments